 Professional platforms offer verified domains, SSL certificates, access logs, and support in case of incidents.
 The additional cost is insignificant compared to the risk of using amateur tools in brand campaigns.

-Always Use HTTPS and Own Domains
+Always Use HTTPS and Custom Domains

 QR codes that direct to HTTP (without the "S") are vulnerable to interception.
 Any compromised Wi-Fi network can redirect traffic.
 Additionally, modern browsers display security warnings that scare users.

-Own domains (instead of generic shorteners) also increase trust.
+Custom domains (instead of generic shorteners) also increase trust.
 A user who sees "yourbrand.com" in the address bar feels safer than seeing "xyz123.link/a1b2c3".

 Implement Dynamic QR Codes

 Static QR codes have the destination fixed in the code itself.
 If something goes wrong, you need to reprint all physical material.
-Dynamic QR codes point to a redirector you control.
-This allows:

 Add Clear Visual Identity